pete3249/wildcat_performance_tracker_rails/spec.md

 Specs:
 [x] Using Ruby on Rails for the project

-[x] Relationships
+Relationships
-    [x] Include at least one has_many relationship
-    [x] Include at least one belongs_to relationship [x] Include at least two has_many through relationships [x] Include at least one many-to-many relationship
+[x] Include at least one has_many relationship, one belongs_to relationship, two has_many through relationships, Include at least one many-to-many relationship

 ``` rb
 class User < ApplicationRecord